tenaciousveracity/chinese-translations/daodejing/02-de-jing.md

 -   Not knowledgeable but thinking is sickness;
 -   By being aware of sickness is to be free of said sickness.
 -   The Sage is never sick, by being aware of what it means to be sick,
--   thus they won’t get sick.
+-   Hence they won’t get sick.
 {:.verse}

 ### **72** Oppression